Keyboard shortcuts

 Maintainer age signal

-Flag newly added GitHub-hosted dependencies whose top contributor’s first commit is suspiciously recent.
+Flag newly added dependencies (GitHub, GitLab, Codeberg) whose top contributor’s first commit is suspiciously recent.
 The xz/Jia Tan pattern.

 Why it matters